Extinct language: Language revival

 Language revival is the attempt to re-introduce an extinct language in everyday use by a new generation of native speakers.
 The optimistic neologism "sleeping beauty languages" has been used to express such a hope, though scholars usually refer to such languages as dormant.

 In practice, this has only happened on a large scale successfully once: the revival of the Hebrew language.
 Hebrew had survived for millennia since the Babylonian exile as a liturgical language, but not as a vernacular language.
-The revival of Hebrew has been largely successful due to extraordinarily favourable conditions, notably the creation of a nation state (modern Israel in 1947) in which it became the official language, as well as Eliezer Ben-Yehuda's extreme dedication to the revival of the language, by creating new words for the modern terms Hebrew lacked.
+The revival of Hebrew has been largely successful due to extraordinarily favourable conditions, notably the adoption of it as a lingua franca amongst the Jewish community in Palestine prior to 1948 (which grew as a result of successive waves of immigration by Jews in the 19th and 20th centuries, many of whom spoke Yiddish, Ladino and Judeo-Arabic dialects), the creation of a nation state (modern Israel in 1948) in which it became the official language, as well as Eliezer Ben-Yehuda's extreme dedication to the revival of the language, by creating new words for the modern terms Hebrew lacked.

 Revival attempts for minor extinct languages with no status as a liturgical language typically have more modest results.
-The Cornish language revival has proven at least partially successful: after a century of effort there are 3,500 claimed native speakers; enough for UNESCO to change its classification from "extinct" to "critically endangered".
+The Cornish language revival has proven at least partially successful: after a century of effort there are 3,500 claimed native speakers, enough for UNESCO to change its classification from "extinct" to "critically endangered".
 A Livonian language revival movement to promote the use of the Livonian language has managed to train a few hundred people to have some knowledge of it.

 Recently extinct languages

 This is a list of languages reported as having become extinct since 2010.

-For a more complete list, see List of extinct languages.
+For a more complete list, see Lists of extinct languages.